Frontier Telephone of Rochester: Rochester Telephone Corporation (1920-1995)

 In 1983, as the federal government's breakup of the Bell telephone monopoly increased competition in the telecommunications industry dramatically, Rochester Telephone launched its second unregulated venture, founding the RCI Corporation.
 RCI installed a microwave communications network in New York State and a fiber optic hookup with Chicago.
 After purchasing an additional fiber optic link with Washington, D.C., the company's operations spanned 12 cities.
 In the mid-1980s, Rochester Telephone also entered the new radio telephone industry, when it founded Rochester Tel Mobile Communications.
 By the end of the decade, it managed cellular phone services in six states.

 Along with its forays into unregulated industries, Rochester Telephone expanded its holdings in the local telephone exchange business dramatically during the 1980s.
 In 1984 it added its third New York phone system—in AuSable Valley—and in the ensuing years, the company purchased 34 other telephone operations in 15 states.
 The largest was located in the suburban Minneapolis, Minnesota area.
 This geographical expansion was designed to offset the effect of a gradual but unmistakable economic retrenchment in the company's home area, Rochester.

-RTC was also nicknamed "Rochester Tel."
-The company also used a marketing tag line during this time, "Rochester Tel and You—The Perfect Connection".
+RTC was also nicknamed "Rochester Tel" The company also used a marketing tag line during this time, "Rochester Tel and You—The Perfect Connection".
 This reflected the company's commitment to marketing through a partnership with the local community.
 The company was one of the first in the nation to offer a caller ID service to its customers.
 A trial of this service in the early 1990s was one of the first in the United States.
 Customers located in the Perinton area with a telephone number beginning with "223" or "425" had the chance to participate in a trial of this service and other CLASS calling features which were making their debut in New York at that time.

 In 1993, then Rochester Telephone Corporation, the company became the first telephone company to open its local telephone lines to competition.
 Time Warner and AT&T were among the leading competitors; AT&T later withdrew.

 Frontier Corporation (1995-1999)

-In 1995, the company repositioned itself as a holding company and changed its name to Frontier Corporation.
-The company separated its local telephone lines in Rochester into a separate operating company also named Rochester Telephone Corporation.
-This company was eventually renamed in 1997 to Frontier Telephone of Rochester, Inc.

-The company operated a wireless subsidiary called Frontier Cellular.
+In 1995, the company repositioned itself as a holding company named Frontier Corporation, while its local operations became Frontier Telephone of Rochester.
+The company also operated a wireless subsidiary called Frontier Cellular.
 It was a joint venture with Bell Atlantic.

-Global Crossing North America (2000-2001)
+Global Crossing North America (1999-2001)

 Frontier's investment in fiber long lines proved attractive in the exploding global communications market in the late 1990s when it was acquired in 1999 by Global Crossing, a Bermuda-based communications network enterprise.
-In 2000, the holding company adopted its current name, Global Crossing North America, Inc.
+The holding company adopted the name Global Crossing North America, Inc.

-In 2001, Global Crossing North America's local exchange assets, including Frontier Telephone of Rochester and Frontier Subsidiary Telco, and ownership of the Frontier name were sold to Citizens Communications Company, which in 2008 renamed itself Frontier Communications.